 Eat a Whole Foods Diet

 You’ve heard the saying, you are what you eat, right?
 What you put into your mouth directly affects the strength of your immune system.
-Be sure you’re getting plenty of fruits and vegetables, quality proteins, and healthy fats – if they’re organic that’s a huge bonus.
+Be sure you’re getting plenty of fruits and vegetables, quality proteins, and healthy fats – if they’re organic that’s a bonus.

 Drink Plenty of Water